Kids Paperwork Organization Ideas

 #7 – Simple Portfolio

 Here’s another option for storing your child’s best artwork in a tote-able portfolio.

 This might be a great option for an older child or child who has some very special artwork.
 This book has 24 pages (48 views) of PolyGlass pocket sheets and acid-free black mounting paper.
 Archival quality for real keepsake work!

 Like #8 listed above, this presentation book is a nice way to preserve your child’s very best art in a presentation format.
 Contains 24 sleeves (48 views), acid-free mounting paper, and archival quality.
-This item got particularly high marks and is a best-selling item.
+This item got particularly high marks.
 Several reviewers stated what a great price this item is for the quality.